 A Quick Background on Portable Power Stations (& Solar Generators)

-Portable power stations, also commonly referred to as solar generators, are rechargeable sources of electricity rated for indoor use.
-Portable power stations can generally be recharged via AC (wall plug) electricity, DC (car output) electricity, or via solar panels.
+Portable power stations are commonly referred to as solar generators and serve as rechargeable sources of electricity rated for indoor use.
+You can generally recharge portable power stations via AC (wall plug) electricity, DC (car output) electricity, or solar panels.

-The life of a power station is determined by its rated “cycle life,” which refers to the amount of times it can be fully discharged.
-The “shelf life” of a power station refers to the amount of time the unit can hold a charge while staying dormant (hence, on a shelf).
+The life of a power station depends on its rated cycle life, which refers to the number of times you can fully discharge it.
+The shelf life of a power station refers to the amount of time the unit holds a charge while staying dormant (hence, on a shelf).

 The Ego Nexus Power Station: Complete Review

 The Ego Nexus is an extremely unique portable power station designed to replace gas generators.
 It is mainly marketed as a gas generator alternative for job sites that require safe, fume-free indoor power use.

 Without a doubt, it is a durable, battery-backed system for delivering high amounts of clean energy.
 But is it worth it?
 Below, I outline some of the most important aspects of the Ego Nexus Power Station.

 The Ego Nexus swappable battery system is perhaps the most unique feature of this portable power station.
 Each lithium-ion battery is rated at 7.5 Ah and can deliver approximately 420wH of continuous power.
 Currently, the Ego Nexus comes with two batteries included.

 The manufacturer makes it easy for users to purchase a battery bank as large as they need by selling individual, specially designed battery packs.
 You can hot-swap batteries for continuous power use, and the system can hold four batteries at one time.

 Can You Charge the Ego Nexus Power Station with Solar Panels?